Paul Peek (politician): Career

 In 1936, Peek was elected to the California State Assembly from the 71st district, in Los Angeles County, where he served until 1940.
-(Speaker, 1939 session) He worked with Senator Culbert Olson to oppose legislation sponsored by the administration of Republican Governor Frank Merriam to treat oil on state lands in Long Beach and Huntington Beach in a manner favored by the oil industry.
+He worked with Senator Culbert Olson to oppose legislation sponsored by the administration of Republican Governor Frank Merriam to treat oil on state lands in Long Beach and Huntington Beach in a manner favored by the oil industry.
 "It looks very much like we're turning the oil pool over to private interests lock, stock and barrel," Peek said.

 At the start of his second term in the State Assembly, the Democratic-majority State Assembly elected Peek as Speaker (replacing William Moseley Jones who hadn't sought reelection in 1938).
 Peek's candidacy was strongly supported by his friend and patron, Governor Culbert L. Olson.
 As Speaker, Peek promoted a variety of liberal policies to lessen the impact of the Depression on Californians.
-His close alliance with the Governor alienated a number of moderate and conservative Democrats, who allied themselves with Republicans to elect [Gordon Hickman Garland] as Speaker in 1940.
+His close alliance with the Governor alienated a number of moderate and conservative Democrats, who allied themselves with Republicans to elect Gordon Hickman Garland as Speaker in 1940.

 Peek was appointed Secretary of State by Democratic Governor Culbert L. Olson in 1940, after the death of the long-time Republican incumbent, Frank C. Jordan.
 He did not win the general election in 1942, when Republican Frank M. Jordan won back the office that his father had held.

 After Jordan won the 1942 election, Governor Olson appointed Peek to the California Court of Appeal's Third Appellate District in Sacramento.
 He served as associate justice from January 1943 to October 1961 and as Presiding Justice from October 1961 to December 1962.